fabferri/about-k8s/aks-hands-on/aks-07-mongodb/Readme.md

 test
 ```

 There is no "create" command in the MongoDB Shell.
-In order to create a database, you will first need to switch the context to a non-existing database using the use command:
+To create a database, you will first need to switch the context to a non-existing database using the use command:

 ```console
 test> use mydb